October 30, 2025

 APEC: Press outreach October 29-30 → immediate deep engagement (24 hours)

-Traffic increases of 7-10x baseline demonstrate that our documentation successfully reaches institutional decision-makers, not general audiences.
-Normal blog traffic does not exhibit these spike patterns without coordinated institutional access.
+Traffic increases of 7-10x baseline suggest that our documentation reaches institutional decision-makers, not general audiences.
+Normal blog traffic rarely exhibits these spike patterns.

-What 129 views means: At baseline 2-15 views/day, it would take 8-65 days to accumulate 129 views organically.
-Receiving them in a single day, 48 hours after tagging Canadian government agencies, proves institutional mobilization.
+What 129 views suggests: At baseline 2-15 views/day, it would take 8-65 days to accumulate 129 views organically.
+Receiving them in a single day, 48 hours after tagging Canadian government agencies, is consistent with institutional mobilization (though other explanations are possible).

-What 105 views means: During a targeted email campaign to 135 defense industry recipients, receiving 105 views indicates that a significant percentage of recipients (or their staff) conducted follow-up research.
-This is procurement due diligence behavior.
+What 105 views suggests: During a targeted email campaign to 135 defense industry recipients, receiving 105 views suggests that a significant percentage of recipients (or their staff) may have conducted follow-up research.
+Pattern consistent with procurement due diligence behavior.

-What 5 pages/visitor means: Casual readers don’t average 5 pages per session.
-This is researchers systematically reviewing documentation to assess credibility, comprehensiveness, and potential implications for their institutions.
+What 5 pages/visitor suggests: Casual readers rarely average 5 pages per session.
+This metric is consistent with researchers systematically reviewing documentation to assess credibility, comprehensiveness, and potential implications.

 3. Anonymization Behavior Indicates Institutional Monitoring